 Penalties for Mail Fraud

 Mail fraud is punishable by a fine and imprisonment for up to 20 years.
 Penalties are enhanced if the crime involves a financial institution or a presidential declaration of disaster or emergency.
 Those convicted of mail fraud can be fined up to $1 million and imprisoned for up to 30 years.

 Common Forms of Mail Fraud

 The U.S. Postal Inspection Service investigates mail fraud and then refers cases to federal law enforcement.
 There are dozens of ways that mail fraud becomes part of a criminal case.
-Often fraudsters target vulnerable people:
+Often fraudsters target vulnerable people.

 Mail Fraud Targeting Senior Citizens

-- Fraudulent home improvement offers: Senior citizens are mailed an offer of a free home inspection.
+- Fraudulent home improvement offers: Senior citizens are mailed an offer for a free home inspection.
 They mail in a postcard.
 The scammer comes to the home and tells them a lot of expensive (and often unnecessary) work needs to be done.
 Sometimes, the senior instead receives a flyer offering home repair at an unusually low cost.
-After they pay, the work is not performed or it is done poorly.
+After they pay, the work is not performed, or it is done poorly.